 We have also been informed that the Bush was the focus for the local 'mabsant', (wake or revel) which were traditional in Glamorgan in the early 19th century.
 The St Hilary mabsant was in mid -September, a week after Peterstone and a week before St Mary Church.
 It was a day to celebrate the saint who had given his or her name to their village and to the church.
 There would be a service followed by 'a great concourse of disorderly people, bawling, drinking, singing and dancing.'
 No change there then!

-The first record we can find about ownership of the Bush is in the 1927 St Hilary directory in which the landowner is stated as being Mordecai John.
+In the 1927 St Hilary directory the landowner is stated as being Mordecai John.

 Caroline, the daughter of Ken and Edith Vaughan, provides us with the first memories of the Bush.
 She wrote to tell us that when she was a child in the 1950s Mr & Mrs Gwyn Evans ran the pub.
 They had three daughters: Gillian, Shirley and Lynda.
 Caroline recalls that the Bush was always packed to the doors on Saturday nights.
 The village children would sit outside and their parents would buy them crisps and a bottle of 'pop'.